jotsb/AuditReady/analysis/CODE_DUPLICATION_ANALYSIS.md

 - 4.5 days of work

 **Note:** Your app already had one cleanup done - the audit logs were consolidated and saved 1,200 lines.
 This is exactly what we want to continue doing for the rest of the app.

+---

+## Key Principle: We're Extracting the Plumbing, Not the Features

+Throughout this entire document, the principle is the same:

+**We're NOT making everything identical.**

+**We're extracting the repetitive machinery (plumbing) while keeping all unique features.**

+### What This Means:

+**Shared Components = The Boring Stuff**
+- Loading spinners
+- Error message boxes
+- Pop-up window frames
+- Form submission handling
+- Page number controls
+- CSV file creation

+**Unique Code = The Important Stuff**
+- Your specific fields and data
+- Your business logic
+- Your validation rules
+- Your unique content
+- Your specific database queries

+### Real-World Analogy:

+Think of your app like a neighborhood of houses:

+**Before:** Each house has its own power generator, water well, and septic system (the plumbing).
+When something breaks, you have to fix it at every single house.

+**After:** All houses connect to shared utilities (power grid, water system, sewer).
+When something needs maintenance, fix it once at the utility, and all houses benefit.
+But each house still has its unique layout, furniture, and decoration.

+The houses (your pages/forms) are still unique.
+We're just sharing the utilities (the repetitive code).

+### Zero Risk to Your Features:

+Every change in this document follows this principle:
+1. Extract only the repetitive, mechanical code
+2. Keep all unique business logic and features
+3. Nothing changes for users - they see the same app
+4. Developers benefit from easier maintenance

+**You can review each change individually** - if any change tries to alter your unique features or business logic, we won't do it.